Miro0o/Docs-Notes/CS/🔑 CS Core/🥷🏼 Operating System (Engineering Part)/Linux (Derived From UNIX Family)/🔩 Linux Kernel/🍸 Linux Kernel.md

 👨‍💻 👍 https://linux-kernel-labs.github.io/refs/heads/master/index.html
 Linux Kernel Teaching
 This is a collection of lectures and labs Linux kernel topics.
 The lectures focus on theoretical and Linux kernel exploration.
-- This content is based on the [Operatings Systems 2](http://ocw.cs.pub.ro/courses/so2) course from the Computer Science and Engineering Department, the Faculty of Automatic Control and Computers, University POLITEHNICA of Bucharest.
+- This content is based on the [Operatings Systems 2](http://ocw.cs.pub.ro/courses/so2) course from the Computer Science and Engineering Department, the Faculty of Automatic Control and Computers, **University POLITEHNICA of Bucharest**.
 - You can get the latest version at [http://github.com/linux-kernel-labs](http://github.com/linux-kernel-labs).

 📖 http://www.kroah.com/lkn/